Skip to content

 Solutions:

-1. Verify that Bin Flow is enabled in warehouse preferences
+1. Verify that MinMax Bins is enabled in warehouse preferences

 2. Verify that your inventory rotation is set to “Maximum Efficiency”